kamil-kielczewski/fractals/README.tex.md

 \end{align}
 $$

-and we get normalized ray wector in as follows
+and we get normalized ray wector as follows

 $$
 \begin{align}